Farza03/tmp-rules/tmp-rules.md

 **§5.3 - Appealing and filing a complaint**

 If you have been banned, you have the right to appeal the ban via the [appeal system](https://truckersmp.com/appeals).
 If you feel that your ban appeal is not handled correctly or that you want to file a complaint against a staff member, use our feedback system.
 Prior to contacting feedback, your ban appeal must be Accepted, Modified or Declined.
 The [feedback system](https://truckersmp.com/feedback) is your last option.
 Any decision made by high ranked staff members will be final and cannot be appealed in another way.
 Any abuse of the feedback system can result in a ban from its use.
 Evidence for bans is required to be available for the duration of the ban plus thirty days.
-It is not possible to contact any member of the TruckersMP staff about bans that expired over fourteen days ago.
+It is not possible to contact any member of the TruckersMP staff about bans that expired over fourteen days ago or a report that was handled over fourteen days ago.
 Complaints cannot be addressed privately with Staff members.
 You are required to use the appropriate system to fill in a complaint or appeal a punishment.

 **§5.4 - TruckersMP assets and logo**